IAmLeenaLavanya/IAmLeenaLavanya.github.io/_posts/2018-08-27-first-post.md

 published: true
 ---

-(http://geeks.thefastmode.com/the-developer/5469-forming-the-galaxy-with-a-html5-canvas-as-the-background)<p>Last week, I completed a pen that turned any image into swaying cloth.
+Last week, I completed a pen that turned any image into swaying cloth.
 At first, it had 0 hits but the next day, after it was picked, I got over 1139 hits in a matter of 24 hours.
-That's why I decide to write a post on how to create such an effect with the HTML5 Canvas.</p>
+That's why I decide to write a post on how to create such an effect with the HTML5 Canvas.

 ###The HTML/CSS